 - Student: Activating this subscription does not require a credit card, but verification of your status as a student is required.

-15. What are the different ways to login to azure subscription?
+15. What are the different ways to log in to an azure subscription?

-You can connect to azure subscription using Azure portal, Azure PowerShell, Base machine PowerShell and Azure CLI.
+You can connect to an azure subscription using Azure portal, Azure PowerShell, Base machine PowerShell, and Azure CLI.

 16. What are the 3 pillars of Azure?

 18. How does an Azure Virtual Machine work?